 I agree to be evaluated by a qualified substance abuse counselor, and if required, I shall immediately enroll and continue in a bone fide drug inpatient or outpatient rehabilitation program recommended by the Substance Abuse Professional (SAP).
 I understand that should I fail to successfully complete either the recommended inpatient or outpatient program, my employment with the employer will be terminated.

-I agree to comply with, and complete the conditions of any "aftercare plan" as recommended by my treatment counselor.
+I agree to comply with and complete the conditions of any "aftercare plan" as recommended by my treatment counselor.
 If I must be absent from any aftercare session, I must notify the employer.
 The employer has my permission to verify attendance at required meetings.
 If I do not continue the aftercare program, I understand that my employment is terminated.

 I agree that the signing of this agreement shall allow my employer to contact treatment or health care providers who may have information about my drug condition, my compliance with SAP recommended treatment and terms of this agreement.
 I authorize these providers to furnish information to my employer.